andrewtong/ursa/README.md

-# ursa v1.0 - currently a work in progress
+# ursa v2.0
+URSA is now functional for usage!

 ##**Theory**
 The concept of ursa is to perform fast fuzzy string matches by applying approximation techniques to minimize the time